RTurney/Learning-portfolio/Week1/day_2_reflections.md

    * init rspec and set up a spec file
    * set up a unit test
    * code to pass the test
+   * ~~moved between a feature test and a unit test~~
+   * wrote an rspec test using *it* in a single line

-   * move between feature and unit test
+-> don't actually understand the difference between a feature test and a unit test